 May 27 (Reuters) - Questions about Roundup, the world's most popular herbicide, are on the agenda at the U.S. Environmental Protection Agency Tuesday when regulators meet with a group of mothers, scientists, environmentalists and others who say they are worried about Roundup residues found in breast milk.

 The meeting near Washington D.C., follows a five-day phone call blitz of EPA offices by a group called "Moms Across America" demanding that the EPA pay attention to their demands for a recall of Roundup.

 "This is a poison and it's in our food.
 And now they've found it in breast milk," said Zen Honeycutt, founder of Moms Across America.
 "Numerous studies show serious harm to mammals.
 We want this toxic treadmill of chemical cocktails in our food to stop."

-Monsanto and other chemical makers say glyphosate has been extensively studied and has a long track record of safe and effective use.
+Monsanto says glyphosate has been extensively studied and has a long track record of safe and effective use.

 The use of glyphosate in agriculture has jumped dramatically since the mid-1990s after Monsanto started introducing crops genetically engineered to withstand direct sprays of Roundup, so farmers could more easily kill weeds without harming their crops.
 Glyphosate is sprayed on most of the corn and soybean crops in the United States, as well as over sugar beets, canola and other crops.

 Last year, the EPA agreed to raise the permitted tolerance levels for glyphosate residue in food.
 The agency said at that time that toxicity data and studies it reviewed shows glyphosate is not a cancer risk and is generally safe at the approved levels.